Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: Approximately 3%

-- Benefits: Sweet potatoes offer fiber, vitamins, and antioxidants, supporting digestive health, providing sustained energy, and contributing to overall well-being.
+- Benefits: Sweet potatoes provide fiber, vitamins, and antioxidants, supporting digestive health and offering sustained energy throughout the day.

 - Quantity: 1 cup cooked